 For over 30 years we have monitored the ecosystem dynamics of the mesas and mountains of northern New Mexico, based at Bandelier National Monument and the New Mexico state office for the Bureau of Land Management.
 Our work provides land managers and scientists with diverse information on landscape responses to climate and disturbances (fire, drought, insects) such as vegetation and erosion changes, piñon-juniper demography and mortality, weekly tree growth, ground-dwelling arthropod population fluctuations, and detailed ecohydrological info.
 Being co-located with our management partners, we are able to directly interpret ongoing research through high-quality science-based conversations.
 We also contribute to broader research networks at regional, national, and global scales.

-Western Mountain Initiative: Southern Rocky Mountains - Principal Investigators - Craig D Allen and Ellis Margolis
+Western Mountain Initiative: Southern Rocky Mountains - Principal Investigators - Craig D Allen, Ellis Margolis and Jens T Stevens

 Mountain ecosystems of the western U.S. provide irreplaceable goods and services such as water, wood, biodiversity, and recreational opportunities, but their potential responses to projected climatic patterns are poorly understood.
 The overarching objective of the Western Mountain Initiative (WMI) is to understand and predict the responses—emphasizing sensitivities, thresholds, resistance, and resilience—of western mountain ecosystems to climatic variability and change.
 The WMI - Southern Rocky Mountains project, with diverse research partners, works on forests in the Southwest to: 1) elucidate centennial- to millennial-length shifts in past vegetation and fire regimes; 2) study responses of fire to short-term (annual to decadal) climatic variation; 3) determine drivers of tree mortality, including drought-stress thresholds for dieback; 4) assess patterns of post-disturbance ecosystem recovery; and 5) understand the joint effects of climatic variability, fire, and land use on watershed runoff and erosion processes.